-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 The disease, that is now called coronavirus disease-19 (COVID-19), is caused by a novel coronavirus, specified as severe acute respiratory syndrome corona virus -2 (SARS-CoV-2), which was discovered through whole-genome sequencing, polymerase chain reaction (PCR) of culture of bronchoalveolar lavage fluid obtained from affected patients.1 This COVID-19 pandemic has engulfed the world, affecting more than 180 countries.
 The vulnerable as well as immunocompromised are more susceptible to severe complications.
 As of September14th 2020, there are more than twenty-nine million confirmed cases of COVID-19 and almost 926,000 deaths globally.2